onfido/onfido-ios-sdk/README.md

 \*Note: the SDK is only responsible for capturing and uploading photos/videos.
 You still need to access the [Onfido API](https://documentation.onfido.com/) to create and manage checks.

-### Enterprise Features

-This SDK supports enterprise-only features such as:
--   Hide Onfido Logo
--   Onfido logo cobranding

-These features must be enabled on your account before they can be used, otherwise you will get runtime exceptions.
-Details for implementation can be found [here](#5.1-enterprise-features).

 ![Capture Document and face](assets/Overview.png)

 ## Getting started